raynamharris/raynamharris.github.io/_posts/2019-11-03-sacnas_rtweet.md

 Conclusion
 ----------

-So, that’s how I use R to analysis Twitter data to gain a better understanding of who is tweeting and how impactful those tweets are.
+So, that’s how I use R to analyze Twitter data to gain a better understanding of who is tweeting and how impactful those tweets are.
 I hope you found this explanation useful and that it inspires you to conduct your own \#rstats analysis of Twitter data.
 Feel free to add